IIKolchin/Mesto/README.md

-# Место
+# Place

-## Обзор
+## Overview
-Интерактивная страница, на которой можно делиться красивыми фотографиями
+An interactive page where you can share beautiful photos

-## Функционал
+## Functional
-* изменение данных пользователя и аватара
+* changing user and avatar data
-* добавление, удаление карточек, возможность поставить лайк
+* adding, deleting cards, the ability to like
-* валидация форм
+* validation of forms

-## Используемые технологии
+## Technologies used
 * Grid-layout
-* Flex, интерактивные элементы,
+* Flex, interactive elements,
-* адаптивная верстка. Файловая структура организована по
+* adaptive layout.
+The file structure is organized by
-* БЭМ.
+* BEM.
 * ES6 Classes

-## Cсылка на GitHub Pages:
+## Link to GitHub Pages:
 https://iikolchin.github.io/mesto-project/index.html